 Q2: Does an HR cover letter have salary expectations?

-A2: In a cover letter, as a rule of thumb, you should try not to wonder their salary expectations.
+A2: In a cover letter, as a rule of thumb, you should try not to wonder about their salary expectations.
 Discuss this as the process goes on.

 Q3: Is it safe to use a template for my HR cover letter?